 Earned Income Disallowance (EID): EID was established by QHWRA to encourage residents to become self-sufficient by rewarding residents who go to work or have increased earnings.
 Residents who meet EID, as defined in 24 CFR §960.255, will be excluded from the aggregate of earned income for the purposes of calculating escrow.
-This includes residents participating in Jobs Plus EID as well.

 To this end, FSS Participants whose earned income increases will not accrue escrow credit during the period of time in which 100% of the earned income increase is being disallowed.
-FSS participants on EID will be eligible to begin accumulating escrow at the Beginning of the phase in period, when 50 % of their income determination becomes included in the rent calculation.
+FSS participants on EID will be eligible to begin accumulating escrow at the beginning of the phase in period, when 50 % of their income determination becomes included in the rent calculation.
 The amount of income included in rental calculation will be the amount included in the escrow calculation.
-Members participating in Jobs Plus EID can earn escrow in this manner if the calculated escrow amount does not exceed the monthly escrow amount the member was earning at the time of entry onto JPEID.